elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The most notable difference between indexOf and lastIndexOf methods is that lastIndexOf starts at the end of the value being evaluated to the front.
+  <div><strong>Interview Response:</strong> The most notable difference between indexOf and lastIndexOf methods is that lastIndexOf starts at the end of the value getting evaluated to the front.
 It lists the occurrences in reverse order.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong> lastIndexOf()<br /><br />